matthewcrews/ddd-with-fsharp/outline.md

 - Model: The set of abstractions used to solve problems in the given Domain
 - Ubiquitous Language: The consistent way of describing objects and activities within the Context that is shared with the Developers and Domain Experts (What we have here is a failure to communicate)

-> Note: If an object could potentially have two different meaning in the same Context, then the Context may be too broad
+> Note: If an object could potentially have two different meaning in the same Context, then the Context may be too broad.
+Classic example is Customer.

 ---